obaidy/hellapretty/Readme.md

 ## Environment variables

-Create a `.env` file (or set these variables in your hosting provider) with the following keys:
+Copy `.env.example` to `.env` and update the values (or set these variables in your hosting provider) using the following keys:

 - `REACT_APP_SUPABASE_URL` – URL of your Supabase project
 - `REACT_APP_SUPABASE_ANON_KEY` – Supabase anonymous key